exem98176-arch/personal-site/README.md

 # personal-site
-making a buiness and personal site
+making a buiness and personal site current goal is just funtion